-- 8.1 The threshold limit for vehicle purchases relating to official use by political office-bearers must not exceed seven hundred thousand rand (R700 000) or 70% of the total annual remuneration package for the different grades, whichever is lower. - 8.2 The procurement of vehicles must be undertaken using the national government transversal mechanism, unless it may be procured at a lower cost through other procurement mechanisms. - 8.3 Before deciding to procure a vehicle, the Accounting Officer must provide the council with information relating to the following criteria that must be considered: - (i) Status of current vehicles - (ii) Affordability - (iii) Extent of service delivery backlogs - (iv) Terrain for effective usage of vehicle - (v) Any other policy of council - 8.5 Regardless of their usage, vehicles for official use by public office bearers may only be replaced after completion of 120 000 kilometres.
+- 8.1 The threshold limit for vehicle purchases relating to official use by political office- bearers must not exceed seven hundred thousand rand (R700 000) or 70% of thetotal annual remuneration package for the different grades, whichever is lower. - 8.2 The procurement of vehicles must be undertaken using the national government transversal mechanism, unless it may be procured at a lower cost through other procurement mechanisms. - 8.3 Before deciding to procure a vehicle, the Accounting Officer must provide the council with information relating to the following criteria that must be considered:(i) Otative of expected back - (i) Status of current vehicles - (ii) Affordability - (iii) Extent of service delivery backlogs - (iv) Terrain for effective usage of vehicle - (v) Any other policy of council vehicle experiences serious mechanical problems and is in a poor condition, and subject to obtaining a detailed mechanical report by the vehicle manufacturer or approved dealer.

+8.5 Regardless of their usage, vehicles for official use by public office bearers may only be replaced after completion of 120 000 kilometers.

-8.6 Notwithstanding 8.5, a municipality may replace vehicles for official use by public office bearers before the completion of 120 000 kilometres only in instances where the vehicle experiences serious mechanical problems and is in a poor condition, and subject to obtaining a detailed mechanical report by the vehicle manufacturer or approved dealer.
+8.6 Notwithstanding 8.5, a municipality may replace vehicles for official use by public office bearers before the completion of 120 000 kilometers only in instances where the